bausano/manyagents.ai/content/posts/003_dragons_egg.md

 ---

 Some 50 million years ago a supergiant star collapsed.
-Its unimaginably bright death roar gave birth to an extraordinary object - a neutron star.
+Its death roar gave birth to an extraordinary object - a neutron star.
 An anomaly set this neutron star on a course towards the Solar system where human astrophysicists would name it the "Dragon's Egg."

 Our brains are not capable of dealing with the extremities on this strange, 20km wide object.
-The gravitational pull is 67 billion times of the Earth's.
+The gravitational pull is 67 billion times stronger than Earth's.
 A poppy seed there would weight over 20 tonnes.
 A cubic centimeter of Dragon's Egg's magnetic field contains yearly energy output of a nuclear plant[^1].
 The whole star spins five times a second and has a few centimeters thick iron vapor atmosphere.
 Underneath the atmosphere is a thin layer of nuclei matter.
 The complex interactions in the matter are analogical to our chemistry and ultimately result in a self-replicating sequence, opening the door for life.

 This is the home of cheela, a tribal species evolved from a plant-like ancestor.
 Because the interactions between the nuclei tick a million times faster than the interactions between atoms, cheela live and die on much shorter time scales.
 Their day lasts a fifth of a second and an individual cheela lives about 40 minutes.
+[They hatch from eggs and live in schools looked after by old cheela.]

 Soon after cheela master agriculture, a massive volcano disrupts their farms.
 Most clans try to escape by traveling along the magnetic lines.
-But one clan sends the fittest scouts across the magnetic lines in the so-called "hard direction."
+But one clan sends the fittest scouts _across_ the magnetic lines.
+Travelling in this so-called "hard direction" feels like pushing against strong wind.
 Over the equator, they discover a garden of eden - rich land free of poisonous volcano debris.
 In a leap of abstract thinking a genius cheela invents arithmetics.
 She calculates how much rations does the clan need for the journey and successfully leads the clan to the promise land.

 A human expedition visits Dragon's Egg in 2050 when it's close to the solar system.
 Scientists launch several objects into the star's orbit, one of them